The First Congregational Church

 What Wicca is not

 Wicca is not authoritarian.
 We have no gurus, popes, messiahs or scripture.
 Wicca is not christian.
 We do not believe in original sin, guilt, sacrifice, redemption, resurrection, or bodily shame.
-We are not New Age, Buddhist, nor feminist, not channeled, not proponents of modern western culture.
+We are not New Age, Buddhist, Feminist nor channeled.
 Wicca is not devil worship.
 We do not recognize Satan, who is a demigod of another religion.
 Wicca is not a profit-making enterprise.
-There are no fees or charges for rituals or classes.
+There are no fees or charges for rituals or teaching except for organized seminaries.
 We have no paid ministers.
+We do have expenses that we sometimes ask our participants to share, and special events sometimes ask for donations to cover costs.
 Wicca does not proselytize or attempt to convert others; however, we believe that the ancient ways are more congruent with basic human nature than other religions.

 Wicca is a religion, not a political movement

+In our view, Wicca is an initiatory, mystery religion, not a political movement.
 Many people today erroneously confuse Wicca with a left leaning political movement.
-This confusion has been promoted by a few "neo-pagan" authors, such as Starhawk, who have written some of the more popular books.
-In our view, Wicca is an initiatory, mystery religion, not a political movement.
-Gerald Gardner, who brought Wicca into the public knowledge, was politically conservative.
-Other Wiccan leaders have been politically liberal.
+This confusion was promoted by a few "neo-pagan" authors in the 1980s.
+Gerald Gardner, who brought Wicca into the public knowledge in the 1950s, was politically conservative.
+Some other Wiccan leaders have been politically liberal.
 But Wicca is neither.
 Wicca is not inherently anti-business, anti-industry, anti-nuclear power, anti-family, anti-hunting, or anti-war, though some Wiccans support those political views.
-Wicca are Republicans, Democrats, Socialists, and Libertarians.
+Wiccans are Republicans, Democrats, Socialists, and Libertarians.
 Many have liberal views on some political issues and conservative views on other political issues.
 Wicca is a religion based on the old Gods and the old ways of pagan peoples.
-The First Congregational Church of the Old Religion does not support or oppose partisan political groups and agendas.
+The People of the Woods Church of the Old Religion does not support or oppose partisan political groups and agendas.
 We are a religious body in celebration of the old Gods and old ways of pagan people.

 In the last half of the 20th century most Wiccan congregations consisted of limited covens of dedicated people.
 The model was that every Wiccan is a Priest or Priestess to himself or herself, and covens offered training and practice somewhat equivalent to the religious seminary of other religions.
 As Wicca has grown rapidly we now find that there are many people who want to participate in our religion at a level below that of a Priest or Priestess.
 Some people are new to the religion, have read a few books, and need to experience Wiccan ways for a while without a serious commitment in the clergy.
 Some people have busy lives, families to raise, work to do, and want to participate in religious activities when their busy lives permit.
 Some people want to know that there is someone to call for special occasions in their lives, to celebrate rites of passage, bless babies, formalize weddings, and someone to talk to in times of stress.
 Not everyone wants to be a Priestess or Priest, but many want to have a church where they can be a member.